zmathew/django-backbone/README.rst

 ``BackboneAPIView`` Options
 '''''''''''''''''''''''''''

-Please check out the source code of the class ``backbone.views.BackboneAPIView`` for the full list of hooks.
+Please check out the source code of ``BackboneAPIView`` in ``backbone/views.py`` for the full list of options and hooks.
 The methods are documented by their docstrings.

 Here are some basic options that you can customize: